-We are currently investigating experimental medications to treat women’s cancers, including gynecologic cancers and triple negative breast cancer.
+We are currently investigating experimental medications to treat women’s cancers, including gynecologic cancers and ER+/HER2- breast cancer.

 Gynecologic cancers begin in different places within a woman’s pelvis, which is the area below the stomach and in between the hipbones.
 Each gynecologic cancer is unique and has its own signs, symptoms and risk factors.

-There is much research focused on identifying unique characteristics of the many different types of cancers.
-Terms such as personalized, targeted, and precision medicine are often used in cancer related communications.
-These terms refer to all the research and discoveries that support identification of treatments based on unique characteristics of your particular cancer.
+There is much research focused on identifying the unique characteristics of the many different types of cancers.
+Terms such as personalized, targeted, and precision medicine is often used in cancer-related communications.
+These terms refer to all the research and discoveries that support the identification of treatments based on unique characteristics of your particular cancer.
 You may also have heard the term ‘biomarker’.
 Through research, many biomarkers (also called ‘tumor markers’ when referring to cancer) have been identified and reflect some of the unique characteristics in your blood, urine and/or tissue.
 Some biomarkers that you may have heard of in women’s cancers are types of molecules, such as the following, with examples:

 These all indicate something about your condition and may help your doctor address your unique needs.
 Our research studies continue to work to build on the currently knowledge of biomarkers, by investigating the potential of additional biomarkers to improve care.

 Below you will find clinical trials that are either currently recruiting patients (noted as Recruiting) or starting to recruit patients soon (noted as Not Yet Recruiting).

 Here are some options for you to find more information: